Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• HR policy, HR Manual
+• HR Policy & Procedures Manual

-• HR manager
+• Interview of HR manager

-• Employees at branch level
+• Interviews of employees at branch and head office level

 Evidence to provide

-If the right is not explicitly mentioned in the HR policy, the provider must, at least, respect the country's law regarding that right; if the law is not applicable to the provider, assess whether its commitment to respect this right is credible regarding the size of the provider
+• For 5.A.1.1.3: the provider must, at least, respect the country's law regarding these rights; if the law is not applicable to the provider, assess whether its commitment to respect this right is credible regarding its size and processes.

-If the right is not explicitly mentioned in the HR policy, do you identify a risk of non-compliance with this right?
-Example: no independent channel to report to, procedure and channels that does not ensure the confidentiality of the identity of the reporting person, absence of impartial person or department for following up the reports...
+• For 5.A.1.1.4: Definition: a whistleblower is someone who discloses a policy violation or wrongdoing that s/he has observed; check whether there is a risk of non-compliance, no independent channel to report to, procedures and channels that do not ensure the confidentiality of the identity of the reporting person, absence of impartial person or department for following up the reports.

 Field examples / Guidance for implementation